JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/ReadMe.md

 ## Compilation Instructions

 Run the following while in the `Projects/` folder.

-The web-based games can be opened via `dist/random-number/<FP structure approach>/index.html`.
+The web-based games require a 2-step process of first running the `spago` command followed by the `parcel` command.
+The games can be opened and played via `dist/random-number/<FP structure approach>/index.html`.

 ### Standard